 - Incoming and outgoing mail from and to unknown organizations: Opportunistic TLS SMTP.

 Check your applications/appliances that use SMTP to connect to Office 365, because they might require firmware or software updates to support TLS1.2.
 If the supplier has failed to support it at this time, you might have to contact them.
 You can use an relaying SMTP that does the direct connection to Office 365.
 You might have to plan, design and implement some necessary infrastructural changes that also might add costs.

 If you have connections set up with partner organizations to ensure that SMTP transport is encrypted, your mail flow to that partner might fail.
 You have to contact your partner organization and warn them of the impending change so they can check and prepare.
 They might have to consider alternatives that do work within the new security reality.

 Are they using Office 365 or even just Exchange Online Protection (EOP) the change obviously won’t be a problem.
 But if your partner organization uses another cloud solutions for the SMTP partner connection, let them check whether they support TLS1.2.
 If not, they have to contact their provider in time or switch.

 To be clear, we are talking about the first connection point from your Office 365 environment to their organization.
 This is sometimes different from their MX configuration.

 The change could impact all incoming or outgoing mail.
 Opportunistic TLS is the principle that for the incoming or outgoing SMTP connection is attempted first with an encrypted connection.
 Mail servers use non encrypted connections when no encryption is possible.

-I have asked Microsoft some clarification regarding SMTP as there are very valid reasons to still allow TLS1.0/1.1 for SMTP connections.
+I have asked Microsoft some clarification regarding SMTP.
+There are very valid reasons to still allow TLS1.0/1.1 for SMTP connections.
 When I get a reaction I will update this post.
 It is technically possible that SMTP is the exception to this new support statement.
 But I will not assume this.

 How to check?